Expire0/Docker_files/kubernetes/minikube_install_issues.md

 Solution: To overcome this issue I had to uninstall docker that  was part of the Centos repository and install Docker Ce.
 Per https://docs.docker.com/install/linux/docker-ce/centos/#install-using-the-repository .
 Again dont use the Centos repos for anything relating to minikube

 In the end after trying to get minikube installed.
-I really got tired of running "minikube start" and receiving multiple errors.
+I really got tired of running `minikube start` and receiving multiple errors.
 I made a bash script that will overcome the errors I mention above.
 So my pain will help someone else out there trying to install minikube on Centos .
 Check out the installer at https://github.com/Expire0/Docker_files/blob/master/kubernetes/minikube-installer.sh

 Now it's time to do some labbing.